Extended Field Days (October of FIRST year)

 o Conducting other classroom activities as considered appropriate

-Return the completed and signed Evaluation Form and Payment Request form to the Faculty of Education in a sealed envelope on Monday October 22, 2012.
+•Return the completed and signed Evaluation Form and Payment Request form to the Faculty of Education in a sealed envelope.

 Associate Teachers are responsible for supervising, evaluating, and mentoring TECs.
 Associate Teachers are responsible for the following:

-Place the completed and signed Evaluation Form in a sealed envelope and give it to the TEC on Friday October 19 so that he/she can submit the completed Evaluation Form to the Faculty of Education on Monday October 22, 2012 when he/she returns to class.
+• Place the completed and signed Evaluation Form in a sealed envelope and give it to the TEC on the last Friday of the first practicum so that he/she can submit the completed Evaluation Form to the Faculty of Education when he/she returns to class.